SPARK ANIMATION 2017

 • Films in foreign languages must have legible English subtitles

-• Selected films will be required to submit a fact sheet outlining the name of all filmmakers, date of project completion, a short synopsis, whether the film is a first time project or a student film and at least one high-resolution image
+• Selected films will be required to submit a fact sheet outlining the name of all filmmakers, date of project completion, a short synopsis, whether the film is a first-time project or a student film and at least one high-resolution image.
+Fact sheet must also include the following technical details:

 Additionally, to be considered for competition, projects must:

-• Be premieres in Vancouver, Canada (graduation screenings excluded)
+• Be premieres in British Columbia, Canada (graduation screenings excluded)